 Okay, we said we would stick to shampoo bars across our selection of eco-friendly hair cleansers.
-Still, we thought we’d work in at least one alternative in our list of zero waste shampoo options if there were no other reasons than demonstrating that there are sustainable packaging and processes developed and available out there.
+Still, we thought we’d work in at least one alternative in our list of zero-waste shampoo options if there were no other reasons than demonstrating that there are sustainable packaging and processes developed and available out there.

 What ingredients are in the mix for great hair?
-Plaine is a shampoo brand that combines many natural oils and natural ingredients in their products—some familiar ones used in other zero-waste formulations.
+Plaine is a shampoo brand that combines many natural oils and natural ingredients in its products—some familiar ones used in other zero-waste formulations.
 And others that are unique to Plaine Products.

-As the product is about to run out, the customer orders a refill switches the pump to the new bottle, and returns the refillable bottle in the box the new order arrived in.
+As the product is about to run out, the customer orders a refill switches the pump to the new bottle and returns the refillable bottle to the box the new order arrived in.
 They process returns without a cost to the customer with an enclosed shipping label.
 We're fans of this approach to zero waste hair care, buy once, and reuse.

-Dirty Hippie is a legendary Australian company that makes a great variety of eco-friendly products, everything from sunscreen to tooth powder.
+Dirty Hippie is a legendary Australian company that makes a great variety of eco-friendly products, everything from sunscreen to toothpowder.
 And, of course, an excellent line for your eco-friendly and naturally clean hair routine.
 Yes, they’re in Canberra.
 Still, even with the pandemic, they can get your shampoo orders shipped within three to five days.

 By the way, should your kids come home from school with head lice, the neem oil they include in their shampoo bars is excellent for combatting them.
-They say that the formula works great for itchy, dandruff prone scalps.
+They say that the formula works great for itchy, dandruff-prone scalps.
 And that it both thickens and cleanses the hair with no artificial chemicals at all.
 The expected shelf life of these recommended hair bars is about 12 months.

 The makers recommend using the apple cider vinegar rinse we discussed above to nourish and protect your hair over time.
-To incorporate Dirty Hippie shampoo, lather the bars soap onto the scalp, then rinse your hair and repeat as necessary.
+To incorporate Dirty Hippie zero waste shampoo, lather the bars of soap onto the scalp, then rinse your hair and repeat as necessary.
 The company also has a refillable, reusable program for liquid and powder hair shampoos to reduce waste, which it sells in glass bottles.

 It’s up from Australia to another part of the British Empire as we check in with Battle Green, based in Caernarfon in the UK.
-Their bar shampoo comes in a zero-waste recyclable, screw lid tin and is one of a great many personal care items and toiletries available from this highly rated company.
+Our pick of their lavender and tea tress bars as one of the best zero waste shampoo bars comes in a recyclable, screw lid tin and is one of a great many personal care items and toiletries available from this highly rated company.

 Their shampoo contains coconut oil, grapeseed oil, olive oil, aqua, glycerin, lavender essential oil, tea tree essential oil, and some other organic byproducts.
-The bars are PETA-certified, vegan friendly, and cruelty-free.
+The bars are PETA-certified, vegan-friendly, and cruelty-free.
 They are free from SLS, SLES, palm oil, and parabens.
-The colors in the bars are vegan friendly and safe for aquatic life.
+The colors in the bars are vegan-friendly and safe for aquatic life.

 The Battle Green folks point out that getting used to shampoo bars after using commercially bottled shampoo for your hair may take some getting used to.
 They recommend rinsing the hair very well after lathering up and perhaps using the famous apple cider vinegar rinse.
 If you live in an area with hard water, you may find that the shampoo may tend to leave a residue, requiring additional rinsing.
+They also do a range of other ethical products, including a set with a zero-waste conditioner bar.

-From New York state comes this handmade zero-waste shampoo bar boasts manufacture from Tasmanian hair care ingredients.
-Ingredients include organic Australian gourmet dietary items, including unpasteurized Leatherwood honey, certified organic olive oil, organic, and biodynamic Tasmanian herbs.
-As with most other zero waste shampoo producers, Beauty and the Bees lists the chemicals they absolutely do not use in their pair products: parabens, SLS, SLES, artificial colors, synthetic fragrances, and palm oil.
+As with most other zero-waste shampoo companies, Beauty and the Bees lists the chemicals they absolutely do not use in their pair products: parabens, SLS, SLES, artificial colors, synthetic fragrances, and palm oil.
 Additionally, their shampoo bars do not contain synthetic antioxidants, optical brighteners, maturing stabilizers, hardeners, sodium lauryl sulfate, or animal products.

 Beauty and the Bees describe their shampoo as ideal for daily use on all hair types, even those that have been chemically treated or very fine.
 According to Beauty and the Bees, those who will benefit the most are people with oily hair, dandruff, or, conversely, those with thin hair or less hair who want to avoid harsh chemicals.

 Even when they ship products worldwide, they use recyclable, biodegradable packaging materials to reduce waste.
-With years of experience promoting zero waste hair care and with a fine line too in beard care, give them a look in your search for that perfect zero waste shampoo.
+With years of experience promoting low-waste hair care and with a fine line too in beard care, give them a look in your search for that perfect zero-waste shampoo.